Deep Review

 Why This Is Actually Your Problem

-Structured Outputs Just Murdered Natural Language Prompting
+Structured Outputs vs. Natural Language Prompting: The Honest Breakdown

 SOURCE RESEARCH